How Do Progressive Web Apps Really Compare to Native Apps?

 You shouldn't count on Apple & iOS supporting this in the near future either, they take a dim view of notifications in general.

-PWAs are definitely making progress when it comes to push notifications, however, Native Apps are the clear leaders in this category.
+PWAs are definitely making progress when it comes to push notifications.
+However, native apps are the clear leaders in this category.
 Native apps can support push notifications on both iOS and Android devices making them the right choice for any website owner who wants to engage their audience through this powerful medium.

 Security and privacy are key in today's age, and companies need their mobile apps to be secure, protect their user data, and be GDPR compliant too.